-- LAW 727E Advanced Legal Research 2 unit(s) - LAW 732 Appellate Advocacy 2 unit(s) - LAW 869 California Legal Research 2 unit(s) - LAW 862A Environmental Law Journal Writer I 2 unit(s) - LAW 884 Independent Study 1-2 unit(s) - LAW 861A Law Review Writer 1-2 unit(s) Additional Information: - Additional courses as identified in the course schedules for a particular semester or as approved by the Associate Dean or Director for Law Student Support in consultation with the Associate Dean for Academic Affairs. - Law Review and Environmental Law Journal participation satisfies the requirement, provided the student drafts a note or comment of satisfactory length, receives feedback from a professor or senior editor, and revises the piece, as certified by the Associate Dean or Director for Law Student Support or their designee. - Although all students must complete at least 4 units of Upper Division Writing Courses, these units are not included in calculating a student's required course GPA.
+- LAW 837A Family Law 3 unit(s) - LAW 885G Gender Based Violence Seminar 2 unit(s) - LAW 801J Sex, the Supreme Court, and the Constitution 2 unit(s) - LAW 884 Independent Study 1-2 unit(s) - LAW 861A Law Review Writer 1-2 unit(s) - LAW 862A Environmental Law Journal Writer I 2 unit(s) Additional Information: - Additional courses as identified in the course schedules for a particular semester or as approved by the Associate Dean or Director for Law Student Support in consultation with the Associate Dean for Academic Affairs. - Although all students must complete at least 4 units of Upper Division Writing Courses, these units are not included in calculating a student's required course GPA.